 How quickly do players fatigue?

-lose fatigue points based on pitch count, at a rate of about one point of Endurance for every two pitches.
+Pitchers fatigue based on pitch count, at a rate of about one point of Endurance for every two pitches.
 So, a pitcher with a 50 Endurance can throw 100 pitches before being Exhausted and unable to pitch until he rests.

 How Season Fatigue works